wanman/mailcow/README.md

 mailcow
 =====

-mailcow is a mail server suite based on Dovecot, Postfix and other open source software, that provides a modern Web UI for administration.
+mailcow is a mail server suite based on Dovecot, Postfix, SabreDAV (Cal- and CardDAV) and other open source software, that provides a modern Web UI for administration.
-In future versions mailcow will provide Cal- and CardDAV support.

 mailcow supports **Debian stable (8.x)**